 The Claims Against Chuck:

 Chuck Close is now believed to be a terrible person who has committed sexual harassment, in which case people further believe that his art should not be viewed.
 Allegedly, he uttered words like “pussy” and made lewd comments to females who he paid to pose for nude photos.
 He told one woman that her vagina looked “delicious”, and even TOUCHED another on the lower back with the tips of his fingers!
-Just imagine what he would have done if wasn’t in a wheelchair!
+Just imagine what he would have done if he wasn’t in a wheelchair!

 While Close says the accusations are lies, and claims to be against sexual misconduct, eight women have come forward with allegations, in which case it does kinda’ sound like Chuck might have crossed the line into inappropriate advances towards women under the guise of taking artsy nude photos of them.
 If true, he should have known better and exercised more self-control than Beavis and Butthead.